DevonJSmith/DevonJSmith.github.io/content/2019-09-08-steam-achievements-tracker/index.md

 [image of list]
 # Introduction
-The Steam Achievements Tracker is a mobile application built using the Flutter framework (and Dart language) and the Steam public API.
+The Steam Achievements Tracker is a mobile application built using the Flutter framework (and Dart language) and the Steam public API...

 The application shows a list of Steam games owned by the User, in descending order of percentage of Achievements completed.